ZachCurtis/EasyBullet/README.md

 ```

 ### Methods
-Constructor - call once on server and once on client
+Constructor - EasyBullet is a singleton so it will only construct once per server or client but any subsequent calls to EasyBullet.new will return the constructed singleton.
+Only the settings overrides passed to the first constructor will be used.
 ```lua
 local EasyBulletSettingsOverrides = {
     BulletColor = Color3.new(1, 0, 0),